netlify/build/README.md

 **Examples:**

 - **netlify-plugin-lighthouse** to automatically track your lighthouse site score between deployments
-- **netlify-plugin--cypress** to automatically run integration tests
+- **netlify-plugin-cypress** to automatically run integration tests
-- **netlify-plugin--tweet-new-post** to automatically share new content via twitter on new publish
+- **netlify-plugin-tweet-new-post** to automatically share new content via twitter on new publish
-- **netlify-plugin--sitemap** to generate sitemaps after build
+- **netlify-plugin-sitemap** to generate sitemaps after build
-- **netlify-plugin--notify** to automatically wired up build notifications
+- **netlify-plugin-notify** to automatically wired up build notifications
+- **netlify-plugin-a11y-axe** to automatically audit site for accessibility issues
 - ... skys the limit 🌈

 ## Configuration